N-Pulse/BMI-SOFT-Data_Visualization/README.md

 python scripts/generate_sample_eeg.py
 ```

 This creates `sample_eeg_data.json` which you can upload under Simulation Mode to test file replay.
+Similarly with EMG.

 ## Notes